GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

 Note that Turnkey has its own backoffice (Turnkey Backoffice UI), which is suitable for most merchants.
 Custom UI for capture, void, refund etc. operations is rarely needed.

+## Testing the callback (server to server notification), Apple Pay etc.

+You can make your webapp publicly accessible (reachable) during development with this tool: https://ngrok.com/

+It is useful to test our server to server notifications (see com.evopayments.turnkey.example.webshop.controller.TransactionResultCallbackController), Apple Pay etc.